top of page

 These ranges reflect typical 2025 pricing in the Denver Metro region.

-If you’re considering eyelid surgery, the next step is a personalized consultation where we evaluate your eyelids, review before-and-after photos, and create a surgical plan tailored to your anatomy and goals.
+If you’re considering eyelid surgery, the next step is a personalized consultation.
+During this meeting, we will evaluate your eyelids, review before-and-after photos, and create a surgical plan tailored to your anatomy and goals.

 Comments